 The e-mail you provided us may be stored in MailChimp for mailing list purposes, and by signing up to the Beta Program, you agree to give us permission to store your e-mail address there and allow us to send you e-mail.
 We will only send e-mails with the purpose of the app.
 We may send you surveys about the experience using the app, we may contact you personally if we think you are having problems, and we may notify you of new releases.
 We will never use the mailing list to send you newsletters, spam, or anything other that is not related to the Mignori app itself.

 We may edit this document any time.
 While we cannot notify you when this happens because we do not store any information about you that may help us contact you, we will do our best to communicate the changes in our social network accounts.
 We will never do any changes that hinder your privacy in any way, but as the app grows, new features may be added and these features may use of your iCloud Account as well.

-August 31, 7:34PM America/La_Paz: Some clarifications regarding data storage.
+August 31, 2018 at 7:34PM America/La_Paz: Some clarifications regarding data storage.
 Added section for required App Permissions.